blance97/Off/README.md

-The lance is the best weapon.
+The Lance is the best weapon.